section-engineering-education/engineering-education/articles/nodejs-cli-input/index.md

 - You should have a basic understanding of the JavaScript language.

-- You should have [Node.js](https://nodejs.org/en/) installed in your computer.
+- You should have [Node.js](https://nodejs.org/en/) installed on your computer.

 ### Overview